jmdaemon/utility/README.md

 ## CMake

-Assume that utility is in subprojects directory.
+This assumes that utility is in subprojects directory.

+You can add utility with:

 ``` CMake
 set(UTILITY_HEADERS subprojects/utility/include)